-Incident - any unintended event, no matter how trivial, that could have harmed or did harm a patient/client, staff member, student, visitor or all four.
-Incidents will be immediately\reported to the clinical instructor and clinical agency.
+a.
+Incident - any unintended event, no matter how trivial, that could have harmed or did harm a patient/client, staff member, student, and/or visitor.
+Incidents are immediately reported to the clinical instructor and clinical agency.
 A clinical incident is an occurrence inconsistent with accepted professional standards of patient care or routine organizational policies and procedures.
-An incident could involve supplies, equipment, procedures, or particular services or programs.
-The term incident includes near misses and injuries as a result of medication errors, error of execution, error of planning, or medical error.
+An incident